-If anybody finds better advice, then send me an email and I will update this page accordingly.
+If anybody has better advice then send me an email and I will update this page accordingly.

-The ideal configuration of the satellite antenna array is to point the Yagi antennas 10-15 degrees upwards.This allows for maximum gain across the horizon, while achieving maximizing gain into the sky.
+Internet research appears to suggest the ideal configuration of the satellite antenna array is to point the Yagi antennas 10-15 degrees upwards.This allows for maximum gain across the horizon, while achieving maximising gain into the sky.
 During my satellite work I've noticed that they spend most of their time hovering around this point in the sky, so 12.5 degrees appears perfect.

-Longer, bigger antennas put more strain on the rotor, can be harder to install, and consume more room.
+Bigger antennas put more strain on the rotor, can be harder to install, and consume more room.
 Longer Yagi antennas increases gain, but reduces gain spread.
-You'll also need to be careful not to swing over somebody property.
+You'll need to be careful not to swing over somebody property with your antenna.
 Choose antenna size carefully.

 My 3 element 2 meter Yagi, is not too long, but provides great results.

-When mounting I kept everything a wave length apart and added extra length to keep everything balanced.
+When mounting I kept everything a wave length apart and configured the frame to keep everything balanced.

-The finished article is going to be big and cumbersome on the ground, it can be easily damaged if not handled correctly.
-I found that it was easier to make this outside of the house than inside.
+The finished article is going to be big and cumbersome when on the ground, it can be easily damaged if not handled correctly.
+I found that it was easier to make it up outside of the house.
 The use of patio furniture made an excellent construction stand.